wkolowski/Type-Theory-Wishlist/README.md

 The above is a definition of the type of integers `Z` with three constructors: `z` - zero, `s`- successor, `p` - predecessor.
 Using ordinary inductive types this is not a good definition, because it does not represent the integers - there are terms like `s (p z)` which do not correspond to numbers.
 But in the above definition the constructors `s` and `p` have associated computation rules, which say that `s (p k)` computes to `k` (this is the rule for `s`) and that `p (s k)` computes to `k` (this is the rule for `p`).
 This means that the only legal closed normal form terms of type `Z` are `z`, finitely many `s`s applied to `z` and finitely many `p`s applied to `z`.
 Therefore `Z` is a good representation of the integers.

-Note that as of now, the patterns allowed for constructors' computation rules are using first-match semantics, but that may change in the future.
+Note that the patterns allowed for constructors' computation rules are using first-match semantics, but that may change in the future.

 ```
 abs : Z -> Z